 Cloud Disaster Recovery: Designing for Resilience

-The four DR strategies — backup/restore, pilot light, warm standby, and multi-active — offer increasing levels of protection at increasing cost.
-Moreover, choosing the right strategy requires balancing recovery speed against ongoing infrastructure costs.
-Consequently, many organizations use different strategies for different workloads based on business criticality.
+The four DR patterns — backup/restore, pilot light, warm standby, and multi-active — offer increasing levels of protection at increasing cost.
+Moreover, choosing the right approach requires balancing recovery speed against ongoing infrastructure spend.
+Consequently, many organizations deliberately use different patterns for different workloads based on business criticality, rather than imposing one expensive blanket policy across the entire estate.

 Cloud Disaster Recovery Strategies: The Four Patterns